ethereum/solidity-website/src/events/summit.md

 Tickets for the Solidity Summit 2023 are free and given out on an application basis.
 Applications are [open](https://cryptpad.fr/form/#/2/form/view/xfCGeeNLIlraxzc46U2fLxAGpbTnlVakiM+18kZJcuI/).

-The Solidity Summit is focusing on an advanced audience and is not suitable for beginners who are just getting started with (Solidity) programming.
+The Solidity Summit is focused on an advanced audience and is not suitable for beginners who are just getting started with (Solidity) programming.

 ### Can't attend?